 Real-Time Cell Proliferation Assessment

-Label-free and in real-time, the automated HoloMonitor® Cell Proliferation Assay provides time-lapse-based growth curves of adherent cells by cell count and confluence.
+In real-time, the HoloMonitor® Cell Proliferation Imaging Assay automatically provides growth curves of adherent cells by cell count and confluence, inside your incubator.

 Cell proliferation assays are widely applied in biomedical sciences, especially for potency and cytotoxicity testing of drugs and chemicals.
 The assays are commonly used to understand how drug dose levels affect cells over time, typically by creating cell growth curves to determine the inhibitory concentration at half maximum effect (IC50).